 - 1/2 cup sugar (donkerbruine basterdsuiker, see tips below, or pure raw cane sugar demerara)

-- 7 tablespoons butter (room-temperature)
+- 7 tablespoons butter (at room temperature)

 - 2 to 3 tablespoons milk